witten-wu/NLLDS-Manual/docs/workstation.md

 + ---------------------------------+
 ``` -->

-## Getting Started
+### How to use lab workstation
-This page gives minimum information to run a program on our computing cluster.
-If you are using the cluster for the first time, you should read this page carefully.
+Please note that the following content only gives minimum information to run a program on our workstations.
+For guidance on using departmental high-performance computing resources, we will not explain in detail here, because HPC uses the slurm workload manager and you should get the support from the cuhk central cluster.

 ### Get Your Account
-Before you use the cluster, you should apply an account from our administrators.
+Before you use the workstation, you should apply an account from our administrators.
 Please send an email to Yidu Wu ([yiduwu@cuhk.edu.hk](mailto:yiduwu@cuhk.edu.hk)) with your **name**, **position**, and **expected study years (for students)**.

 ### If you are new to Linux
-Unfortunately, our cluster is running Linux operating system.
+Unfortunately, our workstation is running Linux operating system.
 If you have never used Linux before, it may be pretty uncomfortable for you to use a new operating system by command line but not GUI.
 We understand your feeling, but please try to get familiar with Linux commands on a virtual machine before moving on.

 The following document assumes you have experience with Linux.